What Qualifies as a Back Injury?

 If you sustained a back or spine injury in or near Shelby, North Carolina, the experienced back injury attorneys at Teddy, Meekins & Talbert, P.L.L.C. can help you seek the compensation you need to recover financially from your injuries.
 We stand ready to conduct a full investigation into the circumstances that caused your injury, determine who is liable, and aggressively pursue compensation on your behalf.

 We will be by your side through every step of the legal process.
-Contact us today for a free consultation.
+Contact us today for a consultation.